sjtrny/freelens/docs/ddtag-crc.md

 ### CRC cells

-The patent reads the CRC cells in normal matrix order: left to right, then top to bottom.
-The following table lists the zero-based cell indices in that order.
+The patent gives this CRC cell order: from left to right, then from top to bottom.
+The table below gives the cell indices in that order.
+Cell indices start at zero.

 | Grid  | CRC cell indices                                                                  |
 | ----- | --------------------------------------------------------------------------------- |